-Who actually is on the hook for a debt associated with a “necessary” upon the divorce of you and your spouse depends on who is actually exercising control over said property.
-Let’s recall from prior blogs of ours that both you and your spouse are solely responsible for and manage:
+Who is on the hook for a debt associated with a "necessary" upon your and your spouse's divorce depends on who is exercising control over said property.
+Let's recall from previous blogs of ours that both you and your spouse are solely responsible for and manage:

-- those items of community property that would have been considered to be separate property had you and your spouse never gotten married.
-This would include your wages/salary, personal injury settlements and things of that nature.
+- Those items of community property would have been considered separate property had you and your spouse got married.
+This would include your wages/salary, personal injury settlements, and things of that nature.

-If you have ever heard a lawyer refer to an item as a “special” then the sort of property that we referred to in the prior paragraph would fit the bill.
-Wages and salary, personal injury settlements and income derived from your separate property is what I have in mind.
+If you have ever heard a lawyer refer to an item as a "special," then the sort of property that we referred to in the prior paragraph would fit the bill.
+Wages and salary, personal injury settlements, and the income derived from your separate property are what I have in mind.

-This community property is “special” and would be counted among those sorts of property that ordinarily would be separate in nature had your marriage not occurred.
-All other community property is subject to joint control of both you and your spouse in all circumstances- absent a pre or post-marital agreement.
+This community property is "special" and would be counted among those sorts of property that ordinarily would be separate had your marriage not occurred.
+All other community property is subject to joint control of you and your spouse in all circumstances- absent a pre or post-marital agreement.

-I have more to discuss with you all on the subject of debt and divorce so please join me tomorrow when we pick back up with this subject.
+I have more to discuss with you all on debt and divorce, so please join me tomorrow when we pick up this subject.

-In the meantime, if you have any questions about debt in the context of a Texas divorce please do not hesitate to contact our office today.
-A free of charge consultation with one of our licensed family law attorneys is only a phone call away.
-We will work to answer any question you have and to discuss with you the services that our office can provide you and your family with as clients of ours.
+In the meantime, if you have any questions about debt in the context of a Texas divorce, please do not hesitate to contact our office today.
+A free-of-charge consultation with one of our licensed family law attorneys is only a phone call away.
+We will work to answer any question you have and discuss the services that our office can provide you and your family with as clients of ours.